ThoSe1990/cucumber-cpp-docs/docs/chapters/01_cucumber_cpp.rst

     std::vector<std::string> m_items;
   };

-I guess it's pretty much self explanatory.
-A simple container to store some arbitrary items in it.
+I think it's pretty self-explanatory.
+A simple container to store some arbitrary items.

 Implementing Steps
 ==================

-In order to implement steps there are four different defines available.
-Each step creates a free function, which means we have to provide a function name.
-I didn't want to use the ``__LINE__`` macro or so, becauase this would mean when we use multiple files, we have same names.
+To implement steps, there are four different defines available.
+Each step creates a free function, which means we have to give it a function name.
+I didn't want to use the ``__LINE__`` macro or something like that, because that would mean that if we use multiple files, we have the same names.

 - ``STEP(function_name, "step definition goes here")``
 - ``GIVEN(function_name, "step definition goes here")``
 - ``WHEN(function_name, "step definition goes here")``
 - ``THEN(function_name, "step definition goes here")``

-There is no difference in all those macros.
-The only reason for the naming is to better structure the code.
+There is no difference between all these macros.
+The only reason for naming them is to better structure the code.

 Accessing Values
 ----------------

-Use `Cucumber expression <https://github.com/cucumber/cucumber-expressions>`_ in you step definition in order to use values.
+Use `Cucumber expression <https://github.com/cucumber/cucumber-expressions>`_ in your step definition in order to use values.
 In the code you can use ``CUKE_ARG(..)`` to access the values by index.
-The index begins at 1 from the left:
+The index starts at 1 from the left:

 .. code-block:: cpp